moesteelo/Machine-Learning-Methods_vs_Deep-Learning-Model/README.md

 **Comparing the analysis of both results, the SVM and deep learning models both achieved a predictive accuracy around 87%.
 The only noticeable difference between the two models is implementation—the amount of code required to build and train the SVM is notably less than the comparable deep learning model.**

+## Random Forest vs. Deep Learning Model

+**Random forest classifiers are a type of ensemble learning model that combines multiple smaller models into a more robust and accurate model.Random forest is a supervised ensemble learning model that combines decision trees to analyze input data.**

+**Comparing Random Forest Models to Neural Networks:**

+- **Random forest models will only handle tabular data, so data such as images or natural language data cannot be used in a random forest without heavy modifications to the data.**

+- **Neural networks can handle all sorts of data types and structures in raw format or with general transformations (such as converting categorical data).**

+**In the [RandomForest_DeepLearning](	RandomForest_DeepLearning.ipynb) we compared the implementation and performance of a random forest model versus a deep learning model, we will also train and evaluate both models on the same ***bank loan data.*****

+#### Results

+**Both the random forest and deep learning models were able to predict correctly whether or not a loan will be repaid over 80% of the time.
+The differnce was the random forest classifier was able to train on the large dataset and predict values in seconds, while the deep learning model required a couple minutes to train on the tens of thousands of data points.**